djs-zmtc/academic-kickstart/content/post/tech/save-file-backup.md

 **Download:**  [ZMTC-SaveFileBackup_Installer](/downloads/ZMTC-SaveFileBackup-20.02.1_Installer.exe)

+> **NOTE:** The installer is **not** signed, so Windows might warn you that this is an untrusted file or something similar.
+The installer was created using Inno Setup and should be safe to run.

 The remaining sections below list the scripts and the instructions for manually setting up the `Send to` context menu.

 ## The Scripts